NethermindEth/warp/readme.md

 ## Docker :whale:

 > **Note:**
-> Execute Warp using Docker works only for x86 architecture, x64 architectures will be supported soon.
+> Executing Warp using Docker works only for x86 architecture, ARM architectures (such as Apple's M1) will be supported soon.

 Build the image from source: